We’ve written about rejection before, and yet it is a topic that continues to fascinate.

 - Rudyard Kipling was told by an editor to stop submitting queries with the words, “I’m sorry, Mr. Kipling, but you just don’t know how to use the English language.”

-- Ted Dekker’s Heaven’s Wager was rejected by an editor who wrote, in essence, “You are a good writer but you have not created memorable characters like those found in the writings of Orson Scott Card.”
-That editor was Steve Laube. 😮
+- Ted Dekker’s first novel (which many years later was published under the title Red) was rejected by an editor who wrote, in essence, “You are a good writer but you have not created memorable characters like those found in the writings of Orson Scott Card.”
+That editor was Steve Laube.

-- James Rubart’s Rooms was turned away at a writers conference by an agent who wrote, “Your protagonist is not very likable.
+- James Rubart’s first novel Rooms was turned away at a writers conference by an agent who wrote, “Your protagonist is not very likable.
 I cheer for his failure because he is so arrogant.”
-That agent was Steve Laube….
+That agent was Steve Laube.

 Take heart.
 Even the best get filleted.